Skip to content

 Challenge

 Many advanced manufacturers and agriculture employers need to expand their talent pipelines and strengthen their workforces because they’re facing complex challenges in an increasingly competitive global marketplace.
-Well-designed Registered Apprenticeship programs that provide quality jobs accessible to all workers can help employers recruit, train, and retain members of populations that are currently underrepresented in the manufacturing and agriculture workforce, including persons with disabilities, women, Veterans, persons currently or formerly incarcerated, youth, minorities (i.e., Indian and Native Americans, Hispanic, African Americans, among others of all backgrounds.)
+Well-designed Registered Apprenticeship programs that provide quality jobs accessible to all workers can help employers recruit, train, and retain skilled talent.

 Approach

-JFF’s Center for Apprenticeship & Work-Based Learning launched the Industry Intermediary Industry Intermediary Contract for Manufacturing and Agriculture Sector (IIC) initiative in 2020, to help advanced manufacturers set up high-quality Registered Apprenticeship programs that are accessible to members of populations underrepresented in the industry.
-The goal is to register approximately 800 manufacturing apprentices per year between 2020 and 2025 and provide apprenticeship opportunities to a total of nearly 3,000 workers from underrepresented populations in that time frame.
+JFF’s Center for Apprenticeship & Work-Based Learning launched the Industry Intermediary Contract for Manufacturing and Agriculture Sector (IIC) initiative in 2020, to help advanced manufacturers set up high-quality Registered Apprenticeship programs that were accessible to all, including members of populations underrepresented in manufacturing or Registered Apprenticeship overall.

-Through the IIC program, JFF will offer manufacturers and the agriculture industry assistance in these areas:
+Through the IIC program, JFF offered manufacturers and the agriculture industry assistance in the following areas:

 Thank you to our funder: U.S. Department of Labor’s Office of Apprenticeship